Hamilton County Fairgrounds

 The event will run according to the traditional Protospiel structure, which is open design, collaboration, and play testing:

-These great companies make sure you have the best possible experience at Protospiel Indy.
+These great organizations make sure you have the best possible experience at Protospiel Indy.

 The Game Crafter (TGC) is the world’s first web-to-print game publishing company and offers a print on demand game publishing service.
 TGC empowers game designers around the world by allowing them to make a board game, card game, and custom playing cards through a website.
 They are a long-time supporter of many Protospiels.